-The details of the \textsc{OriginalLoss} and \textsc{MixingLoss} functions for calculating the Barlow Twins Slide Mixing loss can be found in Algorithm~\ref*{algorithm:premix_barlow_twins_slide_mixing_loss_calculation}.
-The \textsc{OriginalLoss} function computes the original Barlow Twins loss while the \textsc{MixingLoss} function calculates the loss between \(Z_{B-{\text{Mix}}}\) and \(Z_A\) or \(Z_{B-{\text{Mix}}}\) and \(Z_{A-{\text{Mix}}}\), taking into account \(lam(i)\) as defined earlier.
-"Flip" refers to reversing the batch size order.
+The details of the \textsc{OriginalLoss} and \textsc{MixingLoss} functions, used to compute the Barlow Twins Slide Mixing loss, are provided in Algorithm~\ref*{algorithm:premix_barlow_twins_slide_mixing_loss_calculation}.
+The \textsc{OriginalLoss} function calculates the standard Barlow Twins loss, while the \textsc{MixingLoss} function computes the loss between \(Z_{B-{\text{Mix}}}\) and \(Z_A\) or \(Z_{B-{\text{Mix}}}\) and \(Z_{A-{\text{Mix}}}\), accounting for \(\lambda(i)\) as defined above.
+Here, “flip” refers to reversing the batch order.

 The total loss has three main components: \(source\_loss\), which is the loss between \(Z_A\) and \(Z_B\) calculated using the \textsc{OriginalLoss} function; \(mix\_source\_loss\), which is the loss between \(Z_{B-\text{Mix}}\) and \(Z_A\); and \(mix\_loss\), which represents the loss between \(Z_{B-\text{Mix}}\) and \(Z_{A-\text{Mix}}\), both computed using the \textsc{MixingLoss} function.